mzazon/awesome-cloud-projects/aws/computer-vision-rekognition-apps/computer-vision-rekognition-apps.md

 ## Prerequisites

-1. AWS account with appropriate permissions for Amazon Rekognition, S3, and Kinesis Video Streams
+1. AWS account with appropriate permissions for Amazon Rekognition, S3, Kinesis Video Streams, and IAM
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic understanding of computer vision concepts and AWS services
 4. Sample images and videos for testing (retail/security footage recommended)
 5. Understanding of facial recognition privacy and compliance requirements
-6. Estimated cost: $15-25 USD for processing 1,000 images and 1 hour of video (varies by region)
+6. Estimated cost: $15-30 USD for processing 1,000 images and 1 hour of video (varies by region)

 > **Note**: Free tier includes 5,000 images processed per month for the first 12 months.
-Video analysis charges apply separately.
+Video analysis charges apply separately based on processing duration.

 ## Preparation